JasonMahdjoub/MaDKitLanEdition/README_TO_EDIT.md

 		...
 	}
 	...
-When using MKLE into Android, if you want to use UpnpIGD functions, please use this additionnal dependencies :
+When using MKLE into Android, if you want to use UpnpIGD functions, please use this additionnal dependencies (minimum Java version is 11) :
 	...
 	dependencies {
 		...